 Genoa’s pharmacists conduct comprehensive medication reviews by phone looking for contraindications, unnecessary medications and other ways to improve care from a pharmaceutical care point of view.
 They then work with all providers on a member’s care team to make changes to a member’s treatment plan.

-Genoa recently opened the doors of new pharmacies in Keene, N.H.; Hartford, Conn.; and reopened its Newark, Ohio pharmacy at a new location within Behavioral Healthcare Partners of Central Ohio.
+Newark, OH, at a new location within Behavioral Healthcare Partners of Central Ohio